Hadookhan/chat-bot-app/README.md

 - Hosted **AWS EC2** server.
 - Connected CD pipeline to **auto-deploy docker containers on EC2 server**.
 - Hosted **AWS CloudFront** to front for Nginx as a CDN over web using *HTTPS* for secure API data.
+- Ensured a fully working communication between frontend and backend servers.

 ## Skills I learned
 | Category | Skills |